Metrics

 properties | map|function |

-Set to a map of additional properties to be included in EMF log record.
+Set to a map of additional properties to be included in a CloudWatch EMF log record.
 These are not metrics.
 Set to a function that will be invoked as properties(operation, params, result) and should return a map of properties.
 Defaults to null. |

 source | string |